-The second rumor is that Big Thunder Mountain Railroad in Frontierland, plus the Tomorrowland Transit Authority PeopleMover and the Monsters Inc. Laugh Floor in Tomorrowland will receive party overlays.
+Expect more announcements of new entertainment for Mickey’s Not So Scary Halloween Party.
+The other rumor is that Big Thunder Mountain Railroad in Frontierland, plus the Tomorrowland Transit Authority PeopleMover and the Monsters Inc. Laugh Floor in Tomorrowland will receive party overlays.
 As noted below, three other attractions had ride overlays during the party, and it’s unclear as to whether any of those return.
 (We hope the Mad Tea Party one does…the rest won’t be missed.)

 It would be a savvy move on Walt Disney World’s part to increase the number of attraction overlays.
 Last year’s Halloween Parties were consistently overcrowded, especially on Main Street and at character meet & greets.
 The attraction overlays are a good way to help absorb and redistribute some crowds, easing congestion elsewhere and (hopefully) improving the experience at Mickey’s Not So Scary Halloween Party.

 It’s unknown what the new ride overlays will entail, but we’d expect ‘spooky’ lighting and perhaps a new narration for the TTA, Halloween jokes in Monsters Laugh Floor, and an eerie ‘curse’ at Big Thunder Mountain Railroad somewhat akin to the Ravenswood storyline at Disneyland Paris.
 (Hat tip to WDWNT on these rumors.)